MAvalleza/elearning-vue/README.md

 Note that whatever data you created will be lost once you refresh the app since they are saved within the front-end instance only.

+The initial start of the app might run slow since MirageJS is seeding mock data

 These mock implementations will be removed once an actual backend has been developed for this app.

 ## Installation